shawnmckinney/py-fortress/README-CLI-AUTH.md

     check
     success
     ```
-   _The auditor role activated once again so user can do auditor things again._
+   _Because the auditor role was reactivated, the user may resume auditor activities._

 13. Wait 5 minutes before performing the next step.